AustralianBioCommons/tower/main/join_us.md

     For any suggested workflow, there must be testing datasets available during deployment on the BioCommons Tower service.
 This should include small datasets for quick testing and real datasets for production testing.

 4.  **Nextflow expertise**\
     The deployment and configuration of compute environments and workflows should be led and driven by the group or organisation.
-This requires t dedicated resources with technical expertise in Nextflow, and infrastructure expertise, including HPC and commercial cloud (depending on the exact use case).\
+This requires dedicated resources with technical expertise in Nextflow, and infrastructure expertise, including HPC and commercial cloud (depending on the exact use case).\
     The dedicated resource with relevant expertise may need to:

     -   Implement changes to the workflow (usually edits to the configuration profiles)